yakiimoninja/osu/README.md

 To terminate the bot hit the ```Q``` key on the bot window that will appear.

-# Mania specific notes.
+# Mania specific notes
 Unless you are going to play a beatmap with the same number of keys, you must restart the bot.

 # Taiko specific notes.
 If the bot misses notes, it's recommended to disable the UI by hitting ```Shift + Tab```.

-# Usage and requirements.
+# Usage and requirements

 This requires ```python3``` and ```pip``` installing the ```opencv-python``` and ```pywin32``` packages.